tinnyzaz/PostSearch/README.md

-# PostSearch
+# PostSearch by Tinda Zaszcek v0.1.0
-A simple Python application to search through your old tweets and posts.
+A simple graphical user interface to search through your old posts.

 # About